mjturt/thesis/implementation/README.md

 to protect Intellectual Property of ML models.
 Intel SGX is used as Trusted Exectuion Environment.

-Implementation consist of three parts: the main application (app), key-server and model-trainer.
+Implementation consist of three parts: predictor, key-server and model-trainer.
+Predictor is meant to be run in the untrusted environment.

 Details can be read from the [thesis's](../thesis) Solution section.